Murray wins on Melbourne return

 Murray cruised to the first set in 23 minutes but any hopes of a routine win disappeared as Basilashvili recovered.

-The former world number one is the second Briton through to round two after Heather Watson also won.
+Murray, 34, was one of three Britons to win on Tuesday, with Heather Watson and Dan Evans also progressing.

-Emma Raducanu, Dan Evans and Liam Broady play later on Tuesday.
+US Open champion Emma Raducanu and qualifier Liam Broady play later on Tuesday.

-Murray is the first British man to win in Melbourne this year after top-ranked Cameron Norrie suffered a heavy defeat at the hands of America's rising star Sebastian Korda on day one.

 Murray, a five-time beaten finalist in Melbourne, will play Japanese qualifier Taro Daniel in the second round on Thursday.

-"It's amazing," Murray said shortly after winning on John Cain Arena.
+"It's amazing," Murray said shortly after winning on John Cain Arena, where he lost to Spain's Roberto Bautista Agut in 2019.

 "It's been a tough three or four years but I've put in a lot of hard work to get here.